Contingency Fee Basis

 - A case goes on longer than anticipated and/or recovers little money, and the attorney or law firm has lost that time and expense;

-- A case settles relatively fast and/or results in a sizable recovery, and injured person feels upset attorney was paid more than he or she “deserves.”
+- A case settles relatively fast and/or results in a sizable recovery, and the injured person feels upset attorney was paid more than he or she “deserves.”

 When this happens, the contingency fee was not necessarily an accurate reflection of the work involved.